Hong KongOfficial Name: Hong Kong Special Administrative Region

 Visit the Hong Kong SAR Immigration Department or the Embassy of the People's Republic of China website for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Hong Kong SAR.

 Safety and Security

-CRIME: Hong Kong has a low crime rate.
-Even so, you should exercise caution when in congested areas and pay particular attention to personal belongings while in crowded markets and while traveling on public transportation.
+Hong Kong has a low crime rate.
+Even so, you should exercise caution when in congested areas and pay particular attention to personal belongings while in crowded areas and while traveling on public transportation.
+U.S. citizens should try to avoid areas of demonstrations should they occur and exercise caution if in the vicinity of any large gatherings as even peaceful demonstrations can turn confrontational.
 Violent crime, though rare, does occur.

 Hong Kong has a crime victim compensation program available to U.S. citizens who are legal residents or tourists in Hong Kong.
 For more detailed information on the program and its requirements, please see the Hong Kong Social Welfare Department webpage.
 More resources for victims of crime in Hong Kong are available in our Help for U.S. Victims of Crime in Hong Kong information sheet.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. Consulate General for assistance.